Overview of Basic Principles of Occupation Hygiene Course

 Learning Outcomes

-On successful completion of this course, our Occupational Hygienists will have covered:
+On successful completion of the course, participants will understand:

 • The value of occupational hygiene and the role of the Occupational Hygienist